adamscourfield/Anaxi---Temp/design_guidelines.md

   - **Amber**: 45 93% 47% - Supporting accent

 ### Functional Colors
-- **Category Colors**: Each observation category uses a subtle tinted background (8-10% opacity) with matching colored text
+- **Category Colors**: Each observation category uses a very subtle tinted background (6% opacity) with matching colored text
 - **Applied with transparency for a softer, more modern look**

 ### Shadow System (Very Subtle)